CambridgeUniversityPress/Interstellar-and-Intergalactic-Medium/Chapter5/README.md

 ### Figure 5.6:
  * ionFrac_Calc.ipynb: Jupyter notebook to use ChiantiPy and CHIANTI to compute and plot the ion fractions of carbon and oxygen in-situ rather than reading pre-calculated data from external files.
 This calculation is relatively fast.
  * ionFrac_Table.ipynb: uses ChiantiPy and CHIANTI to compute the ion fraction of a given species then export the data as an ASCII multi-column table.
  A version of this notebook was used to create the pre-computed data files for the Figure 5.6 notebook above.

 ### Figure 5.7:
 * cieCooling.py: standalone python program to compute a cooling curve with ChiantiPy and CHIANTI for gas in CIE at a given density and metallicity.
 Creates an ASCII multi-column table with the total cooling function and all of its components.
-The computation that created the solarCooling.txt file included above took about 2 hours on an 3.2GHz Core i5 iMac.
+The computation that created the solarCooling.txt file included above took about 2 hours on a quad-core 3.2GHz
+Intel Core i5 iMac.

 ### Figure 5.8:
 * cieSpec_Calc.ipynb: Jupyter notebook to use ChiantiPy and CHIANTI to compute the X-ray spectrum of gas in CIE and